Showing posts with label technology. Show all posts

 We cover a lot of ground, touching on the ways different people are affected by or implicated in this system.
 I’ve just read Alex Renton’s Blood Legacy so was very conscious of the parallels with slavery.
 But I think this is also a novel in a particular tradition of sci-fi.

 Earlier this year, I went to an event where Jared Shurin talked about his new Big Book of Cyberpunk.
-That includes a long and insightful introduction in which he grapples with what cyberpunk actually is, but at the event itself he suggests that the US and UK tended to have their own distinctive kinds of stories.
-In the UK, those stories were often railing against Thatcher - the punk attitude to the fore.
+That includes a long and insightful introduction in which he grapples with what cyberpunk actually is, but at the event itself he suggested that the US and UK tended to have their own distinctive kinds of stories in this field.
+In the UK, those stories were often railing against Thatcher — the punk attitude to the fore.
 In the US, a lot of stories tended to focus on the knotty philosophical question of “Can I fuck my robot?”

 See also: